Where in the world is the next NDSC Convention?

 - Are the pre-conference sessions included in the conference recordings?
 No. Why not?
 Pre-conferences require separate registration; therefore, all materials and recordings are the sole benefit of attending.

-- What time should I arrive on Friday if I am not attending a pre-conference?We recommend arriving before or around noon so you will be able to register, explore the exhibit floor, take in a Sharing Session and eat dinner prior to the Opening General Session.
+- What time should I arrive on Friday if I am not attending a pre-conference?We recommend arriving before or around noon so you will be able to register, explore the exhibit floor, and eat dinner prior to the Opening General Session.
+Both Y&A and B&S Conferences will begin at 1:15 pm.

-- Can I buy a banquet ticket during the convention?No. Tickets must be purchased before the registration deadline to accommodate the banquet management deadline.
+- Can I buy tickets for the dinner Saturday night during the convention?No. Tickets must be purchased before the registration deadline to accommodate the dinner management deadline.

-- When will I get access to the conference recordings?Conference recordings will be available to view approximately two weeks after the convention.
-You will access the recordings from your user account on the convention registration system.
-The recordings will be active until July 2017.
+- When will I get access to the conference recordings?Conference recordings will be available to view 3 days after the convention.

 - Can speakers see or evaluate my child?Families interested in professional evaluations and therapeutic services should make arrangements directly with the professional prior to or after the conference.